sqshq/piggymetrics/README.md

 ## How to run all the things?

-Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDb instances and RabbitMq.
+Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDB instances and RabbitMq.
 Make sure you have `8 Gb` RAM available on your machine.
 You can always run just vital services though: Gateway, Registry, Config, Auth Service and Account Service.

 #### Before you start
 - Install Docker and Docker Compose.